Cultural impact of Beyoncé: Fame and stardom

 Critics regularly describe Beyoncé as possessing a level of cultural importance above other celebrities.

 Beyoncé has commonly been referred to as one of the most famous or most powerful singers in the world by several media publications and popular figures, including Forbes, BBC, and YouGov.
 Time magazine featured her among a list of 100 women who defined the 21st century and named her one of the most influential person in the world in 2014.
 Due to her level of fame, Beyoncé has achieved a near omnipresence in pop culture.
-She has been referenced in numerous popular TV shows and films over the course of her career.
+She has been referenced in numerous songs, TV shows and films over the course of her career.
 Entertainment Weeklys Alex Suskind noted that her "songs, album rollouts, stage presence, social justice initiatives, and disruptive public relations strategy have influenced the way we've viewed music since 2010."
 Stephanie Li wrote in Black Camera that Beyoncé's continued impact can be attributed to how she reinvents herself "again and again through record-setting albums, transformative songs and videos, and visionary marketing strategies.

 Beyoncé has been recognized as one of the most influential figures in music history by numerous publications, including Rolling Stone and the Associated Press.
-She was named Billboard's Greatest Pop Star of the 21st Century, and topped NPR list of the "21st Century's Most Influential Women Musicians".
+She was named Billboards Greatest Pop Star of the 21st Century, and topped NPR list of the "21st Century's Most Influential Women Musicians".
 She was repeatedly named a defining artist of both the 2000s decade and the 2010s decade.
 In The New Yorker, music critic Jody Rosen described Beyoncé as "the most important and compelling popular musician of the twenty-first century ... the result, the logical end point, of a century-plus of pop."
 James Clear, in his book Atomic Habits (2018), draws a parallel between Beyoncé's success and the dramatic transformations in modern society: "In the last one hundred years, we have seen the rise of the car, the airplane, the television, the personal computer, the internet, the smartphone, and Beyoncé."